Emma Kok: 2023–present: Ministars, "Voilà", André Rieu collaborations

 In February 2023, Kok won the inaugural season of Ministars with her rendition of "Voilà" by Barbara Pravi.
 Dutch violinist and conductor André Rieu, also from Maastricht, was reportedly so impressed with Kok's performance that he invited her to perform "Voilà" at his annual concert series at the Vrijthof in July 2023.
 This performance soon went viral, amassing 2.6 million views in five days.
 She went on to release three covers with Rieu in 2023: "Voilà", "White Christmas", and "All I Want for Christmas Is You".
 She also participated in Rieu's Christmas concerts at the MECC Maastricht in December 2023.
 On Christmas, she was a guest on Die Helene Fischer Show, where she sang "Voilà" with Helene Fischer.

 Kok joined André Rieu on his world tour beginning in January 2024.
 On 24 April 2024, she was a presenter at the Musical Awards Gala in Leusden.
 The following month, on Liberation Day, she sang at the annual 5 Mei-Concert on the Amstel in Amsterdam.
 The concert was attended by King Willem-Alexander and Queen Máxima.
 In October 2024, Kok was confirmed to be joining André Rieu on his forthcoming tour in 2025.

 Other work

 In 2023, Kok founded Gastrostars, a foundation to help patients with gastroparesis.

+In October 2025 she released her autobiography under the title Emma - Never Lose Hope.